blacksky-algorithms/safe-skies-api/README.md

 # SAFEskies API

 SAFEskies API is the backend for SAFEskies—a Node.js/Express API that handles authentication, profile management, feed permissions, and moderation/reporting for the SAFEskies project.
-This API uses PostgreSQL (or a Supabase instance) for persistence and provides endpoints for OAuth authentication with BlueSky (Atproto), as well as endpoints to report posts and manage moderation.
+This API uses PostgreSQL (or a Supabase instance) for persistence and provides endpoints for OAuth authentication with BlueSky (Atproto), as well as endpoints to report posts, manage moderation, and more.

----

 ## Table of Contents